Mborje

 Mborje is a settlement in the Korçë County, southeastern Albania.
 At the 2015 local government reform it became part of the municipality Korçë.
 It is a southeastern suburb of Korçë.

 History

 The Holy Resurrection Church (Kisha e Ristozit), a 14th-century church (13 November 1389), is one of the most important cultural monuments of the settlement.

-About the end of the 15th century, after Korçë was founded by Ilias Bey Mirahori, a local converted Muslim Albanian lord, the new town must have been dominated initially by the old castle of Mborje.
+By the end of the 15th century, after Korçë was founded by Ilias Bey Mirahori, a local converted Muslim Albanian lord, the new town must have been dominated initially by the old castle of Mborje.
 Throughout the 15th century and the beginning of the 16th century the castle was maintained by the Ottomans.
 The Tapu Defter of 1519 records a cemaat of Christian müsellems in the castle.
 According to this document the village of Mborje (Enboryo), which depended on Korçë (Görice), numbered 88 households of Christians and 18 households of Muslims.